biniLasso: Automated cut-point detection via sparse cumulative binarization: Simulation study

 Our evaluation spanned four distinct scenarios.
 Scenarios 1 and 2 served as benchmarks, replicating earlier designs for direct comparison: the first uses two predictors with true cut‑points, while the second extends to high dimensions (2-100 predictors) with $20\%$ sparsity.
 Scenario 3 introduces a realistic challenge by replacing sharp thresholds with smooth cut‑regions.
 Scenario 4 assesses performance under an interpretability constraint, forcing exactly two cut‑points per predictor to reflect clinical preference for simple categorization.

-We assessed each method using multiple criteria: computation time, average number of estimated cut‑points per predictor, overall model performance via Akaike’s Information Criterion (AIC) and the Integrated Brier Score (IBS), and - where true cut‑points existed - detection accuracy measured by the distance between estimated and true cut‑points.
-All simulations were conducted over five sample sizes (300, 500, 1000, 2000, and 4000) and repeated 5000 times for stability.
-Detailed data‑generating mechanisms and metric definitions are provided in SM Sections 4.1 and 4.2.
+For the main simulation study, continuous covariates were partitioned using $d_j = 50$ candidate bins, with candidate cut-point placements determined by the empirical quantiles of each respective covariate.
+We assessed each method using multiple criteria: computation time, average number of estimated cut-points per predictor (structural stability), overall model performance (predictive stability) via Akaike’s Information Criterion (AIC) and the Integrated Brier Score (IBS), and where true cut-points existed, detection accuracy measured by the enhanced Hausdorff set-distancee between estimated and true cut-points (threshold stability).
+All main simulations were conducted over five sample sizes (300, 500, 1000, 2000, and 4000) and repeated 5000 times for stability.
+Detailed data-generating mechanisms and metric definitions are provided in SM Sections 4.1 and 4.2

+To evaluate the robustness of our models to number of cut-points candidates and their placement choices, we incorporate targeted sensitivity analyses.
+First, we assess the impact of grid resolution by varying the number of bins ($d_j$) from 10 to 70.
+This tests the expected trade-off between the theoretical precision of cut-point detection (which favors a denser grid) and statistical stability (which favors fewer bins to maintain adequate sample sizes per interval).
+Second, we compare the default quantile-based partitioning against equal-interval (fixed) binning to determine the sensitivity of threshold recovery to the placement strategy.
+These analyses were evaluated at a sample size of $n=4000$ and were restricted to simulation scenarios 1 (true cut-points existed) and 3 (true continuous underlying relationship).

 All statistical analyses and visualizations were performed using the R programming language (R Core Team, 2023).
 To facilitate the methods proposed in this paper, we developed the biniLasso R package available on GitHub at \url{https://github.com/ab-sa/biniLasso}, as well as the source code to reproduce all simulation studies and the case study analysis is publicly available on GitHub at \url{https://github.com/ab-sa/biniLasso-paper}.
 More details are provided in SM section 3.